 Patent Application Writing Services

-For utility patents, the second step patent service is patent application writing.
+For utility patents, the second step to patenting is patent application writing.
 Patent Application Writing is the research and writing of the specification, claims, and drawings (if needed) to apply for a patent.
 The written description must provide a complete explanation of how to make and use the invention as claimed.
 Close attention to content and proper form is essential.
 The initial submittal must be complete.
 You cannot add any new matter later unless you file a new or continuation in part application.
-Complete research and good writing before filing makes all the difference (and it can really save you big during patent prosecution).
+Complete research and good writing before filing makes all the difference (and it can really save you big during patent application prosecution).

 Writing the Specification of a patent application